arm/arm-toolchain/arm-software/linux/docs/PortingFromACfL.md

 #### Difference in command line flags

-The following table summarises some of the most commonly used compiler flags in gfortran and gives their equivalent in the Arm Fortran compiler:
+The following table summarises some of the most commonly used compiler flags in ACfL and gives their equivalent in ATfL:

 |ACfL              |ATfL                      |Description                                                                                        |
 |------------------|--------------------------|---------------------------------------------------------------------------------------------------|